 This post may contain affiliate links; this means if you purchase an item linked, I may receive a small commission at no extra cost to you.
 Click here to learn more about my disclosure policy.

-If you love and Mediterranean flavors, you will love this spiced chickpea salad.
+If you love and Mediterranean flavors, you will love this spicy chickpea salad.

-Here's what you need to make this salad:
+Here's what you need to make this Moroccan chickpea salad:

 - chickpeas, drained (see note for dry chickpeas)

 - smoked paprika

 Make the dressing.
 In a bowl combine oil, lemon juice, and spices and whisk to emulsify.

 Hint: keep reading for a tip on how to make this salad using dry chickpeas.